rkapl123/CmdLogAddin/docs/README.md

 `"C:\Program Files\Microsoft Office\Office14\EXCEL.EXE" %~dp0TestExcelCmdArgFetching.xls /e/startExt/Test.xla!start/arg1`
 * start excel external procedure (Workbook in different directory as TestExcelCmdArgFetching.xls)
 `"C:\Program Files\Microsoft Office\Office14\EXCEL.EXE" %~dp0TestExcelCmdArgFetching.xls /e/startExt/'C:\dev\CmdLogAddin\TestExcelCmdArgFetchingExt.xls'!testMacro/arg1`

+A maximum of three switches between EXCEL.EXE and the workbook are accepted by the Addin (e.g. /r /x /t), switches after the workbook are no problem.

 When using the first (most raw) method to get commandline arguments, you have to call either